Nievz/financial_Tool/README.md

 * [AlpacaDOCS](https://alpaca.markets/docs/)
 ---

-## Instructions

 ### Part 1 - Personal Finance Planner

-In this section of the challenge, you will create a personal finance planner application.
+In this section of the projrct, you will create a personal finance planner application.
 To develop the personal finance planner prototype, you should take into account the following assumptions:

 * The average household income for each member of the credit union is $12,000.